 Every athlete knows that practice makes perfect.
 At the PGA WEST Golf Academy, players can improve their game one swing at a time.
 The academy offers some of the best golf instruction in the world, with custom club-fitting, state-of-the-art video analysis, and launch monitor systems, as well as group team-building exercises for up to 100 people or one-on-one lessons for a more personalized experience.
 Our top picks?
 The PGA WEST Skills Challenge, which tests players with stations like Straightest Drive and Board Pitch, and the Golf School, a two- or three-day package that includes top-tier instruction, a round on one of the world-class courses, and lunch at PGA WEST staple Ernie’s Bar and Grill.

 This annual stop on the PGA Tour has undergone a few reincarnations since its founding in 1960 (when it was known as the Palm Springs Desert Golf Classic) but has always held La Quinta close to its heart.
 In 2016, the tournament returned to the Stadium Course at PGA WEST for the first time in almost 30 years, bringing top talent to the desert and providing La Quinta Resort guests an up-close look at one of the biggest events in the sport.
-The CareerBuilder Challenge continued its Stadium streak for the next two years and returns for the 2019 tournament.
+The American Express returns to La Quinta and PGA WEST in January 2022.
 Soak in all the golf glory by booking one of the resort’s special golf packages.

 3. The Clubhouses

-All three of the resort’s public clubhouses feature golf shops with the latest apparel and equipment (that new TaylorMade M3 Driver is calling your name), plus spectacular views of the courses and nearby Santa Rosa Mountains.
-For a quick bite before or after a round, head to MD Grill at the Mountain Dunes Clubhouse.
+All three public clubhouses feature golf shops with the latest apparel and equipment (that new TaylorMade M3 Driver is calling your name), plus spectacular views of the courses and nearby Santa Rosa Mountains.
+For a quick bite before or after a round, head to Pete’s Grill at the Pete Dye Clubhouse.
 Their all-American menu — which is categorized by fun golf references such as the “Warm Up” for appetizers and “Greenside” for salad selections — includes sports bar favorites like wings, chili, and burgers.
 (We’re also fans of the “Under Par Snack Bar” on Fridays, Saturdays, and Sundays.)